prudvikeshav/KodeKloudEngineer/Kubernetes/Troubleshoot Deployment issues in Kubernetes.md

   Normal  ScalingReplicaSet  98s   deployment-controller  Scaled up replica set redis-deployment-54cdf4f76d to 1
 ```

-From the describe of the deployment we can see the wrong image name was specified. that needs to be updated.
-In order find all errors we can check on events.
+From the description of the deployment, we can see the wrong image name was specified.
+That needs to be updated.
+To find all errors we can check on events.

 ```
 kubectl get  events